Grain Shrinkage Converter

 2. Enter the initial moisture content (wet basis) from a calibrated meter.

-4. Set the handling shrink percent, or leave it at zero if none applies.
+4. Set the dockage percent for foreign material, or leave it at zero if none applies.

 5. Review the notes about assumptions, units, and any default standard bushel weights.